ilbers/isar/doc/user_manual.md

 apt install debootstrap
 ```

-If your host is >= buster, also install the following package.
+If your host is bullseye or bookworm, also install the following package.
 ```
 apt install python3-distutils
 ```